-Canadian Women’s Foundation is Canada’s first and only national public foundation dedicated to investing in the lives of women and girls through social and economic change.
-The Canadian Women’s Foundationraises funds and makes grants to charitable projects in Canada that help women and girls achieve greater self-reliance and economic independence.
+The Canadian Women’s Foundation is Canada’s first and only national public foundation dedicated to investing in the lives of women and girls through social and economic change.
+The Canadian Women’s Foundation raises funds and makes grants to charitable projects in Canada that move women and girls out of violence, out of poverty, and into confidence and leadership.

 The Investment Guidelines set out the authorities and responsibilities for the investment of restricted and unrestricted funds of the Canadian Women’s Foundation.
 This Investment Policy is in accordance with the Trustee Act (1990) and any subsequent provisions (noted where appropriate)

 2. RESPONSIBILITIES OF THE INVESTMENT COMMITTEE AND THE BOARD OF DIRECTORS

 - The Investment Committee will act in an advisory capacity to the Board of Directors, which has the responsibility to monitor the performance of the Investment Manager(s).

 - The Investment Committee will assist the Board of Directors in developing an Investment Policy and investment guidelines annually and propose recommended changes required, for approval by the Board of Directors.